BiswajitjenaA/3-column-preview-card-component/README.md

 <h3 align="left">Languages and Tools:</h3>
 <p align="left"> <a href="https://www.w3schools.com/css/" target="_blank" rel="noreferrer"> <img src="https://raw.githubusercontent.com/devicons/devicon/master/icons/css3/css3-original-wordmark.svg" alt="css3" width="40" height="40"/> </a> <a href="https://www.w3.org/html/" target="_blank" rel="noreferrer"> <img src="https://raw.githubusercontent.com/devicons/devicon/master/icons/html5/html5-original-wordmark.svg" alt="html5" width="40" height="40"/> </a> <a href="https://www.java.com" target="_blank" rel="noreferrer"> <img src="https://raw.githubusercontent.com/devicons/devicon/master/icons/java/java-original.svg" alt="java" width="40" height="40"/> </a> </p>
+Sure, I can help you draft a message to your HR and manager regarding this attendance issue.
+Here's a message you can use or modify as needed:

+Subject: Attendance Issue - All Saturdays Showing Absent

+Dear [HR's Name] and [Manager's Name],

+I hope this message finds you well.
+I wanted to bring to your attention an issue I encountered with my attendance records in Zoho.

+I had initially reported this issue to Smaranika in HR, and she was kind enough to address it promptly.
+However, after the issue was resolved, I noticed that all the Saturdays are now marked as "absent" in my attendance records, even though I was present on those days.

+I would like to request your assistance in rectifying this discrepancy and ensuring that my attendance records accurately reflect my presence on all Saturdays.
+It's important to me that my attendance is accurately recorded, as this affects my overall work performance assessment.

+I appreciate your support in resolving this matter as quickly as possible.
+Please let me know if there are any additional details or actions required from my end to facilitate the correction of this issue.

+Thank you for your attention to this matter.

+Best regards,

+[Your Name]